-When asking the question of what the cost to file bankruptcy is, a person must first decide what kind of bankruptcy they will need to file, as well as choose a bankruptcy lawyer.
+When asking the question of what it costs to file bankruptcy in Kentucky, a person must first decide what kind of bankruptcy they need to file and choose a bankruptcy lawyer.
 There are three main bankruptcy options, which are:

 Bankruptcy Court Filing Fees